taichino/xcodeproj_utils/README.md

 # XcodeprojUtils

+Util commands for xcode project.
+Following commands are supported for now.

-Count source lines of files in xcode project.
+- Count source lines of files in xcode project
+- Show source / resource files in xcode project

 ## Installation